 Mike makes sure everyone signs in!

 We run into my boss and his cousins!
-(L-R: Chris, Doug, Keith, Nancy, and Jon)
+(L-R: Chris, Paul, Keith, Nancy, and Jon)

 Nancy and Jon at the boat ramp along the Rio Grande